Tesla Autopilot: Tesla Dojo

-Tesla Dojo was a supercomputer designed from the ground up by Tesla for computer vision video processing and recognition.
+Tesla Dojo is a supercomputer designed from the ground up by Tesla for computer vision video processing and recognition.
 It was planned to be used to train Tesla's machine learning models to improve FSD.
-In August 2025, Bloomberg News reported that Tesla shut down the Dojo project.
+In August 2025, Bloomberg News reported that Tesla shut down the Dojo project, although it was restarted in January 2026.

 Dojo was first mentioned by Musk in April 2019 and August 2020.
 It was officially announced by Musk at Tesla's AI Day on August 19, 2021.
 In September 2021, a Tesla Dojo whitepaper was released.
 In August 2023, Tesla said that it started production use of Dojo, configured with 10,000 Nvidia chips.

 Dojo consists of multiple cabinets.
 Each cabinet holds multiple, vertically arranged training tiles.
 Each tile holds multiple Tesla-designed D1 processing chips with associated memory.
 According to Tesla's senior director of Autopilot hardware, Ganesh Venkataramanan, "Tesla places 25 of these chips onto a single 'training tile', and 120 of these tiles come together... amounting to over an exaflop [a million teraflops] of power".
 (As of August 2021, Nvidia stated that the pre-Dojo Tesla AI-training center used 720 nodes of eight Nvidia A100 Tensor Core Graphics Processing Units (GPUs), 5,760 GPUs in total, for up to 1.8 exaflops of performance.)
 In April 2024, Musk said Tesla was using 35,000 Nvidia H100 chips, and was on track to have invested $10 billion cumulatively by the end of the year to train the neural network model for FSD.

 Driving features

 Tesla's Autopilot is classified as Level 2 under the SAE six levels (0 to 5) of vehicle automation.
 At this level, the car can act autonomously, but requires the driver to monitor the driving at all times and be prepared to take control at a moment's notice.
-Tesla's owner's manual states that Autopilot should not be used on city streets or on roads where traffic conditions are constantly changing; however, some FSD capabilities ("Traffic and Stop Sign Control (beta)"), and future FSD capabilities ("Autosteer on City Streets") are advertised for city streets.
+Tesla's owner's manual states that Autopilot should not be used on city streets or on roads where traffic conditions are constantly changing; however, some FSD capabilities "Traffic and Stop Sign Control (beta" such as "Autosteer on City Streets" are advertised for urban driving.